Sydney Park (actress): Career

 From 2013 to 2015, Park starred as Gabby in the Nick at Nite show Instant Mom.

 In 2016, Park began portraying Cyndie on The Walking Dead.

 In 2017, Park starred as Meredith in the supernatural horror film Wish Upon.
 In the same year, she starred on the YouTube science fiction series Lifeline.

 In March 2018, it was announced the Park would be starring in the new television series Pretty Little Liars: The Perfectionists as Caitlin Park-Lewis.
 It premiered in March 2019 on Freeform.
 In September 2019, Freeform canceled the series after one season.

 In 2019, Park appeared as Winter in the third season of the Netflix horror-comedy series Santa Clarita Diet.
 In the same year, she was cast as Makani Young in the slasher film There's Someone Inside Your House, and as Kiera Pascal in the comedy Moxie directed by Amy Poehler, both released by Netflix in 2021.

 In May 2021, Park was announced to be starring as a lead in the romantic drama First Love alongside Hero Fiennes Tiffin.
-Park has also appeared on The Wayne Ayers Podcast.